boquinr6/api_shop/README.md

 - cart, text[] # an array of items that user has in their cart
 - history, text[] # array of items that user has purchased

+Discounts
+- inventory_code, text, not-null # this will be the way to join data between this table and Inventory
+-

 ## API Design: